Kmbaria/Awaaards/README.md

 # Awwaards...

 # Description
-This is an application that allows users to upload their personal projects which they have been working on.
+This is an application that allows users to upload their personal projects which they have been working on. <br>
 These projects can then be rated by the other users.
 The other users can also sign up and post their own personal projects too.

 # Author